Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Method

 As mentioned previously, the Geant4 model has been demonstrated to simulate particle spectra on the surface of Mars accurately enough for many particles, such as protons, alpha particles or heavy ions, as verified by the MSL RAD instrument \cite{Matthia:2016}.
 However, results concerning other types of particles, like neutrons, are not that close.

-We choose to compare the stopping power against a stream of many particles rather than the behavior of a material on one particle solely.
+We choose to compare the stopping power for a stream of many particles rather than the behavior of a material on one particle solely.
 In that way, it is ensured that there are not any random interactions between the material and the particle, affecting the net shielding effect, but all arbitrary behavior is averaged out.
-More precisely, an almost pencil beam (the angular distribution is 0.003$^{\circ}$) consisting of 1,000,000 primary particles for SPEs and 100,000 ones for GCR hits the model at the top, just like cosmic radiation comes from the outer space.
-The statistical error of the simulations scales to $1/\sqrt{N}$, where N is the number of primary particles, therefore, the error in the results is roughly 0.1-0.3\%, which allows us for robust conclusions.
-A point source generates a planar flux of the primary particles, downward directed.
-The reason for this choice was to minimise the escape of particles outside of the simulation worlds; that is why a not-isotropic initial beam was tested.
+More precisely, an almost pencil beam (the angular distribution is 0.003$^{\circ}$) consisting of 1,000,000 primary particles for SPEs and 100,000 ones for GCR hits the model at the top.
+The statistical error of the simulations scales to $1/\sqrt{N}$, where N is the number of particles (primaries and those reaching the in-question depths), therefore, the error in the results is roughly 0.1-0.3\%, which allows us for robust conclusions.
+A point source generates a flux of the primary particles, downward directed, and as shown in Fig. \ref{fig:25}, rays gradually cover the entire simulation world and travel through every direction traversing various paths through the layers, while albedo particles are included as well (hence, doses are summed up and calculated accounting for the entire water layer).
+The reason for this choice was to minimise the escape of particles outside of the simulation world; that is why a non-isotropic initial beam was tested, apart from reasons related to computational times.